Hilf al-Fudul Revisited: The Importance of Interfaith Alliances

 Promoting Universal Justice In Today’s Age

-It has brought many diverse groups - whether liberals, socialists or progressives and more who have great empathy to the cause.
+The responsibility for today’s Muslims in the West is to embrace value based alliances that reinforce and promote human rights.
+The Pro-Palestinian movement represents this opportunity, where ordinary people want to distance themselves from the genocide.
+It has brought many diverse groups in the Western world, from all races, beliefs and ideologies - whether liberals, socialists, progressives, conservatives and more who have great empathy to the cause.
 Westerners are seeing what is happening and are opposing oppression.

 This nature of Europeans is described by Amr ibn al-‘As who said about the Byzantines:

-“…There are four good qualities in them: they are the most forbearing of people in tribulation, they are the quickest to recover after a calamity, they are the most eager to return after a retreat, and they are good to the poor, the orphan, and the vulnerable.
+“There are four good qualities in them: they are the most forbearing of people in tribulation, they are the quickest to recover after a calamity, they are the most eager to return after a retreat, and they are good to the poor, the orphan, and the vulnerable.
 Their fifth quality is good and beautiful: they are the best at stopping the oppression of their kings.”

 The mention of these European cultural traits is notable as they are compatible with Islamic beliefs and desirable human qualities.

 Currently we are stuck in a narrow, ritualistic discourse that has turned us into a closed community, unable to turn our struggles into a vast global interest.
+The political left are most sympathetic towards Muslims, and we should seek opportunities for partnership with those who champion human rights.

 May Allah bring forward leaders from this ummah who fight for truth, justice and equality and help create a world built on Islamic values which support and protect the oppressed.
-Ameen.

 Dawah Institute (n.d.)
 The Prophet Joined and Endorsed a Civil Society Organization.
-Available at: https://dawahinstitute.org/wp-content/uploads/The-Prophet-joined-and-endorsed-a-civil-society-organization.pdf (Accessed: 14 September 2025).
+Available at:https://dawahinstitute.org/wp-content/uploads/The-Prophet-joined-and-endorsed-a-civil-society-organization.pdf (Accessed: 14 September 2025).

 Elias, A.A.
 (2013) ‘Romans: Five Good Traits’, Daily Hadith Online, 12 June.
-Available at: https://www.abuaminaelias.com/dailyhadithonline/2013/06/12/romans-five-good-traits/ (Accessed: 14 September 2025).
+Available at:https://www.abuaminaelias.com/dailyhadithonline/2013/06/12/romans-five-good-traits/ (Accessed: 14 September 2025).

 Siasat Daily, 2019.
 Cooperation with all humanity for justice in Hilf al-Fudul.
 The Siasat Daily – Archive.
 15 November.
-Available at: https://archive.siasat.com/news/cooperation-all-humanity-justice-hilf-al-fudul-1728804/ (Accessed: 14 September 2025).
+Available at:https://archive.siasat.com/news/cooperation-all-humanity-justice-hilf-al-fudul-1728804/ (Accessed: 14 September 2025).

 PBUH.org (n.d.)
 Hilf al-Fudul.
-Available at: https://www.pbuh.org/hilf-al-fudul/ (Accessed: 14 September 2025).
+Available at:https://www.pbuh.org/hilf-al-fudul/ (Accessed: 14 September 2025).

 Pishva’i, M. (n.d.)
 History of Islam up to the Demise of the Prophet (S): Section 1 – Introductory Themes.
 Al-Islam.org.
-Available at: https://al-islam.org/bn/history-islam-demise-prophet-s-mahdi-pishvai/section-1-introductory-themes?utm_source=chatgpt.com (Accessed: 14 September 2025).
+Available at:https://al-islam.org/bn/history-islam-demise-prophet-s-mahdi-pishvai/section-1-introductory-themes (Accessed: 14 September 2025).